 6. Shell Stretch

 Finish off with a shell stretch by sitting back on your heels and curling forwards bringing your forehead to the mat.
 Reach your arms forward on the mat.
 If you feel comfortable, you can even take your knees out into a child pose stretch.
-This is a really great restorative pose that allows you to expand into your diaphragm more as your breathe in, and also lengthens the pelvic floor.
+This great restorative pose allows you to expand into your diaphragm more as you breathe in, and also lengthens the pelvic floor.
 Spend some time here whilst you breathe and visualize your pelvic floor muscles softening down, as your chest and breastbone also melt to the mat.

 Try to get 7-9 hours of sleep each night and maintain regular sleeping patterns with good sleep practices.
 You may want to try mindfulness activities that may help you fall asleep or sleep remedies like chamomile tea or lavender oil on your pillow.

 Yoga offers several benefits that may help reduce endometriosis symptoms such as stress, tension, and pain.
 It also encourages relaxation, which helps relieve discomfort and calm your mind.

 The following restorative yoga stretches are beneficial.
 If you are can try some of these poses, spend some time in each of these poses whilst you breathe in deep and wide, and visualize your pelvic floor muscles softening down.
 You can complete the stretches in the following order.

 During Covid 19 there may be an opportunity to learn more about Endometriosis.
 We recommend having a good read through our website and downloading the free e-book “Pelvic Pain”.